Frequently Asked Questions

 An Anglican priest must preside.
 It is not possible for priests, pastors, or ministers ordained in traditions other than the Anglican Church, nor for Civil Celebrants, to conduct a marriage at St. John’s.
 See further below at ‘3.
 Celebrant’.

-If one or both partners to the marriage have been married previously, and are divorced, this will not prevent you being married in our church.
+If one or both partners to the marriage have been married previously and are divorced, this will not prevent you from being married in our church.
 The priest who will conduct the wedding will need to make application to the Bishop for permission to conduct the marriage after speaking to you and discussing your situation.
-This can be discussed at the first meeting, or in advance with the Vicar.
+This can be discussed at the first meeting, or in advance, with a member of the St. John’s clergy.

 2. FIRST CONTACT

 The Marriages Act 1961 requires that at least one month’s notice be given to the proposed celebrant before the marriage takes place.
-Couples desiring to be married at St. John’s should contact the parish office to check that the time and date desired is available.
-At this point a tentative booking can be made, although this will not be confirmed until a non-refundable deposit of $500 has been paid.
+Couples wishing to be married at St. John’s should contact the Parish Office to check that the desired time and date is available.
+At this point a tentative booking can be made.
+This booking will be confirmed when a non-refundable deposit of $1,000 has been paid.
+This payment is due within 30 days of this enquiry.
+If the deposit is not received, the date will be made available to other interested couples.

 5. FIRST MEETING

 A wedding booking may be taken by phone, or other forms of communication, and confirmed at any time.
 The next step will be the first meeting with the priest who will be the celebrant.
-Apart from meeting and discussing marriage, and taking the opportunity to find out a bit about those being married in our church, another purpose of this meeting is to sign the NOIM form (described above).
-The appointment is made by contacting the parish office.
+Apart from meeting and discussing marriage, and taking the opportunity to find out a little about those being married in our church, another purpose of this meeting is to sign the NOIM form (described above).
+The appointment is made by contacting the Parish Office.

 6. MARRIAGE PREPARATION

-St John’s strongly encouages all couples being married in the church to undertake a recognised course of marriage preparation such as the relationship program offered by Lifeworks.
+St. John’s strongly encourages all couples being married in the church to undertake a recognised course of marriage preparation such as the relationship program offered by Relationship Matters (formerly Lifeworks) or Prepare/Enrich.

-A verger (who prepares the church, with red carpet on the steps, aisle candles, bows at the end of the pews, operates the sound system, and clears up the church afterward).
-During Advent and Christmas please be aware there will be decorations in the church which cannot be removed.
+* A verger (who prepares the church, with red carpet on the steps, aisle candles, bows at the end of pews, operates the sound system, and clears up the church afterward).
+During Advent and Christmas please be aware there will be decorations in the church which cannot be removed

-A bellringer – the bells are rung as the bride arrives and at the conclusion of the service
+* A bell ringer – the bells are rung as the bride arrives and at the conclusion of the service Sample of Toorak Bells

-The fees also includes a contribution to the upkeep of the historic church and the gardens
+The fees also include a contribution to the upkeep of the historic church and the gardens.

-The fee for a wedding at St John’s Toorak is $2,900, deposit $500.
-The fees are made up of two components:
+The fee of $4,000 is made up of two components:

-(ii) A further payment of $2,400 paid in full no less than one month prior to the date of the wedding
+(ii) A further payment of $3,000 paid in full no less than one month prior to the date of the wedding.

 (i) Cheque made out to ‘St. John’s Toorak’ and mailed to St. John’s Anglican Church, 86 Clendon Rd, Toorak, Victoria, 3142.

-(iii) Bank transfer, using the surnames of the bride and groom in the subject or reference line, to BSB 033086 Account Number 871931.
-Couples paying by bank transfer should send an email to the parish office advising that payment has been made by this method and requesting an email receipt.
+(ii) Bank transfer, using the surnames of the bride and groom in the subject or reference line, to BSB 033-086 Account Number 871931.
+Couples paying by bank transfer should send an email to the Parish Office advising that payment has been made by this method and requesting an email receipt.

 8. THE REHEARSAL

-The rehearsal normally takes place during the week prior to the wedding.
-Typically the rehearsal will take about 30 minutes.
+The rehearsal normally takes place during the week prior to the wedding and takes approximately 30 minutes.
 The main purpose of the rehearsal is to practise the entry of the bride and her attendants into the church, and to give the bride and the groom some practical instructions about where things happen and how the service proceeds.
 The time and date of the rehearsal is arranged in consultation with the celebrant.

 9. THE CEREMONY